merkatorgis/docker4gis/docs/README.md

 ### Setup app directory

-Create a directory for your app on your local file system.
+Create a directory for your app's code on your local file system.
 Make a directory `Docker` inside it.
 Copy the template [run](/templates/run) directory and the template [main script](/templates/script/app) to this `Docker` directory.

-Rename the main script to a short name for your specific app.
+Rename the main script to a short name for your specific app (yor're going to type that name quite a lot in the terminal).
 Then edit the main script to set the `DOCKER_USER` variable.
 If you're on a specific Docker registry, set the `DOCKER_REGISTRY` variable as well.
-Edit the `DOCKER_BASE` value to point to the [base](/base) directory in your fork's local clone (or configure this variable in your bash profile).
+Edit the `DOCKER_BASE` value to point to the [base](/base) directory in your fork's local clone (or configure this variable in your Bash profile).

-Make your main script executable with `chmod +x app` (where app it the script's filename).
+Make your main script executable with `chmod +x app` (where app it the script's file name).

 ## Building things